 14. Don’t buy the wine!
 Bring your own (cheaper) bottle instead.

 Another secret hack for saving money at Olive Garden includes saving on wine.

 Many Olive Garden locations allow you to bring in your own bottle of wine to enjoy with your Chicken Parm.

-They charge what’s called a “corkage fee,” which can range from free to $7.00.
+They charge what’s called a “corkage fee,” which can range from free to $7 depending on location.
 This can save you a ton of money on your glass of wine.
 For example:

 One bottle of Columbia Crest Merlot

 - At Olive Garden: $33, $8.50 per glass

 - Average price: $10.99, $2.75 per glass